cristianastan2/AOES-CLIM670-CCPP-SCM-Quickstart/_episodes/02-Building-CCPP-SCM.md

 ~~~
 {: .language-bash}

+This will take a while and the progress is shown as a percentage.

 ### What happened when we ran `make`?

 * The executable `scm` is created and written in bin/ directory.